erroronline1/caro/readme.md

 #### records considerations
 * review max display option for summary overview
-* exportform documentation type, 'user'-name field by default, date, time -> available for groups as well?
-    * -> reconsider availability of forms and records for groups, just no database entries or mandatory name field

 #### issues
 * review modal return on closing -> still not always returning false -> not reproduceable in firefox -> observe, could have been a cache issue